 Define your ROI goal

-Insert the CPA goal under the bid and budget section in the campaigns settings.
+Insert the CPA goal under the bid and budget section in the campaign settings.

-In the following screenshot the CPA goal is $2.
+For example, in the screenshot below, the CPA goal is $2.

-Once you insert the CPA goal value, the optimization will be enabled by default.
+Once you insert the CPA goal value, optimization will be enabled by default.

-How to set a bid according to you CPA goal
+How to set a bid according to your CPA goal

-CPA goal represent the amount you are willing to pay for 1 conversion/install.
+CPA goal represents the amount you are willing to pay for one conversion/install.

-For each campaign you can expect a certain CR% (conversion rate) based on the targeting, type of offer, country etc. When setting the CPA goal, you need to take in consideration the bid you have set and the expected CR%.
+For each campaign, you can expect a certain CR% (conversion rate) based on the targeting, type of offer, country, etc. When setting the CPA goal, you need to consider the bid you set and the expected CR%.

-Here is a simple way to estimate the CPA goal:
+Here is a simple way to estimate CPA goal:

-Bid is increased to 0.05, expected CR is 1%, the new CPA goal should be $5.
+The bid is increased to 0.05, the expected CR is 1% = the new CPA goal should be $5.